Program Details and Eligibility

 - Applicant must be a researcher at a regionally accredited academic institution in the United States, or degree granting institution in one of the following countries: AustraliaAustria

 We hope to expand to other geographies.
 If you are ineligible to apply for the program today, please complete the interest form.

-- GCP credits can be used for any computing services on Google Cloud Platform such as storage, compute, and data analysis.
+- GCP credits can be used for most computing services on Google Cloud Platform such as storage, compute, and data analysis.
+The credits can not be used for Maps Platform products.
 Credits may not be used for Google Cloud support packages.
 Credits must only be used for research described in the proposal section of your application.
 If you would like GCP credits for classroom teaching, please visit the Education Grants Program.

 Limitations: GCP credits may not be used to engage in mining cryptocurrency.
 Please note that credits are awarded at Google's discretion.
 Google reserves the right to not grant credit awards, revoke credit awards, and to change the qualifying criteria at any time.

 - Awards are worth $5,000 (USD) in GCP credits.
 If your pilot or use-case requires more than $5,000 (USD) in credits you may apply for more within the application form.

 - Academic researchers can apply using our online application form.

 - We accept applications on an ongoing basis.